Shooting Script by Chris Green

 ‘You know Alison pet; she knows everything,’ Audrey replied.
 ‘She thinks it’s pranksters.’

-‘Bit of a rum thing to joke about,’ said Dennis.
+‘Bit of a rum thing to joke about,’ Dennis said.

 ‘Alison said that the Sintons had two nice young men round to tell them about the total eclipse of the sun.
 You would only be able to see it from high up, they told her.
 They went to the clock tower and waited, but there was no eclipse and when they got home they found they had been burgled,’ Audrey said.

-‘Then there was the time they said on the tele that Big Ben was going to go digital,’ said Audrey.
+‘Then there was the time they said on the tele that Big Ben was going to go digital,’ Audrey said.

-‘But wasn’t that April Fools Day,’ said Dennis.
+‘But wasn’t that April Fools Day,’ Dennis said.

 ‘I still don’t believe it,’ Audrey continued.
 ‘What do they say on that show, It’s a Wind Up?’

-‘I’ll make us a nice cup of tea,’ said Audrey.
+‘I’ll make us a nice cup of tea,’ Audrey said.

 Dennis and Audrey settled down to watch Celebrity Eggheads, which had just started.
 The Eggheads were playing a team of celebrity chefs.
 In the Music round the TV chef with the double-barrelled name and the plum in his mouth had just guessed correctly that it was Bungalow Bill and not Caravan Carl or Penthouse Pete who had ‘gone out tiger hunting with his elephant and gun’, in The Beatles’ song.
 Pat from when there was a knock at the door.
 It was Lars de Kooning.